Careers360 Logo

 Mechanism of Breathing

-Breathing takes place in two stages: inspiration (inhalation) and expiration (exhalation).
+The Mechanism of Breathing takes place in two stages: inspiration (inhalation) and expiration (exhalation).

 Process of Inhalation and Exhalation

-Inhalation: The diaphragm gets contracted, intercostal muscles inflate the ribcage, and lung volume increases.
+Inhalation: The diaphragm gets contracted, the intercostal muscles inflate the ribcage, and lung volume increases.
 This results in a negative pressure within the lungs, which makes air rush in.

-Exhalation: The diaphragm becomes relaxed, intercostal muscles get contracted, and lung volume reduces, which results in a positive pressure forcing air out.
+Exhalation: The diaphragm becomes relaxed, the intercostal muscles get contracted, and lung volume reduces, which results in a positive pressure forcing air out.

 Role of Pressure Gradients in Lung Expansion and Contraction

 Air movement is regulated by Boyle's Law, wherein pressure and volume are inversely proportional.
 When lung volume is greater, pressure within the lungs is lower, and air moves in.
-When lung volume is lesser, pressure is higher, and air is expelled.
+When lung volume is less, pressure is higher, and air is expelled.

 Influencing Factors in the Breathing Rate